 7 Tips to Keep Your Pets Safe This Fourth of July

-Make sure your pet is wearing a current ID tag and that microchip information is up to date.
+2. Make sure your pet is wearing a current ID tag and that their microchip information is up to date.
 The easier it is to identify your pet, the better.

 4. Refill anti-anxiety medications ahead of time.
-Clinics are not always able to refill your pet’s medication last minute, so plan ahead.
+Clinics are not always able to refill your pet’s medication at the last minute, so plan ahead.
 If you don’t yet have prescribed medication but your pet has anxiety issues, call your veterinarian.

-Use other calming products such as a calming diffuser for cats or an anti-anxiety shirt for dogs.
+5. Use other calming products such as a calming diffuser for cats or an anti-anxiety shirt for dogs.
 These helpful tools can safely reduce anxiety and are easy to find at most pet stores.
-You can also play some calming music to help push the sounds of fireworks to the background.
+You can also play some calming music to help mask the sounds of fireworks.